 All application materials must be submitted by 7:00 PM Central Standard Time (U.S.) on October 1, 2020.
 Incomplete applications will not be considered for review.

 Candidates for the fellowships must display superb ability in scientific or engineering research and must show definite promise of becoming outstanding leaders in the research they pursue.
 Fellows work closely with an Argonne sponsor to pursue their research interests.
 Fellows are hired as an Argonne Scholar with full benefits, a highly competitive salary and a stipend for research support.
 Fellows may renew their appointments on an annual basis for up to 3 years, with the possibility of retention.
+Candidates must be within three years of having received the PhD at the time of application or be in the process of completing their degree requirements.
+All PhD requirements must be met at the commencement of the appointment.

 To qualify for the Argonne National Laboratory Fellowships, you should display superb ability in scientific or engineering research and promise of becoming a global leader in the research you pursue.
 Proposals from all STEM disciplines are accepted and should align with Argonne or DOE missions.
 Candidates should consult with their sponsors to determine the strategic alignment of proposals.
 A successful candidate must have the ability to model Argonne’s Core Values: Impact, Safety, Respect, Integrity, and Teamwork.